omranjamal/quickcd/README.md

 # quickcd

+A command to (really quickly) open a new terminal tab in any of the directories or submodules in your repo.

 ![quickcd demo](https://github.com/omranjamal/quickcd/blob/static/monotab-demo.gif?raw=true)

-> A command to (really quickly) open a new terminal tab in any of the directories or submodules in your repo.
+> Note: `quickcd` was previously called `monotab`, feel free to replace `monotab` with `quickcd` in the
+> demo above as the cli subcommands and behaviours are unchanged.

 ## Features